I’m a Black American—Here’s Why I’m Not Celebrating the 4th of July

 When I was growing up in the late 1970s, I didn’t learn the full truth about America’s history from my teachers.
 Back then, you only got bits and pieces of America’s past.
 It wasn’t until college that I became more informed.
 When the Declaration of Independence was signed, many Black people were still enslaved, and they continued to be used as property for the gain of plantation owners for many years afterward.

 Learning about history, especially the history of America, has made a lasting impression on me and changed how I celebrate holidays.
-While I can’t pinpoint the exact time that I came to the realization that America’s Independence Day was not my own, I do recall reading Frederick Douglass’s speech that he gave on the fifth of July one year, and it definitely resonated with me.
+While I can’t pinpoint the exact time that I came to the realization that America’s Independence Day was not my own, I do recall reading Frederick Douglass’s speech that he gave on the 5th of July one year, and it definitely resonated with me.

 America’s problematic national symbols

 After completing law school and becoming a mother, my perspective changed altogether.
-While I used to support and go along with all the traditions associated with the American flag, the “Star-Spangled Banner,” and traditional American festivities and customs, now I no longer find the holiday of any real value to me and my family.
+While I used to support and go along with all the traditions associated with the American flag, “The Star-Spangled Banner” and traditional American festivities and customs, now I no longer find the holiday of any real value to me and my family.

 When I think of the racist lyrics of the third verse of “The Star-Spangled Banner,” which states, “No refuge could save the hireling and slave, from the terror of flight or the gloom of the grave, and the star-spangled banner in triumph we wave, o’er the land of the free and the home of the brave,” I can’t associate with those ideals.

-“The Star-Spangled Banner” was written by one of the richest men in America at the time, Francis Scott Key, who happened to be a poet, lawyer, and slave owner.
+“The Star-Spangled Banner” was written by one of the richest men in America at the time, Francis Scott Key, who happened to be a poet, lawyer and slave owner.
 Celebrating violence against enslaved people is truly disturbing, and it’s embedded within our national anthem.
 Whether people choose to sing it or not, it is still symbolic of the larger problem we have with racism in the United States.

 Celebrating a holiday with more cultural relevance to the Black community

-As a lawyer, I feel very comfortable in my decision not to celebrate the Fourth of July.
+As a lawyer, I feel very comfortable in my decision not to celebrate the 4th of July.
 From a legal standpoint, I am aware that the country had to start somewhere—starting with independence and establishing this government made it so that there are elections and an election process.
 And today, I do believe that America really does try to adhere to an election process.
 I see that this country strives to make things better in society with laws, and while we have been able to change things in that way, the situation is far from resolved and the system is not perfect.

 Initially, I felt somewhat removed from celebrating Juneteenth, but now that I have a greater understanding of what it truly means for Black people—a celebration of when we were all truly free—I totally embrace it with my family.
 It’s a pretty significant day.
 I’m from North Carolina, and while it took a while for communities to start celebrating Juneteenth, it really means something to me.
 I think it’s special that there is now more than one way to celebrate independence in America.